 Unfortunately, over the last few weeks our world has been anything but predictable, meaning that all assumptions made prior to the spread of COVID-19 may now have to be altered.
 What does that mean for your current data models?
 Here’s what we are telling clients.

-Data Modeling in the Age of COVID-19
+Data Models in the Age of COVID-19

 While we believe that the axiom of model building, described above, is still true in the age of COVID-19, the profile of a COVID-19 responder has changed for virtually all marketers.
 In many cases it has changed significantly enough to question the validity of any data models that were built prior to the pandemic.
 For many organizations, it may be too soon to confirm this assumption.
 However, there is anecdotal evidence that most companies are seeing differences in consumer spending habits and needs.